MajedAbuSharar/WROfiles/README.md

 # Algorithem

-First , we started by choosing the programming language , we choosed python because all of the LEGION members have worked with before , and we saw that the abilities this language gives us is very wide and easy .
+First , we started by choosing the programming language , we choosed python because all of the LEGION members have worked with it before , and we saw that the abilities this language gives us is very wide and easy .

 We started by assembling the material codes , motors , ultrasonics , camera , each material had it's own coode , and after we checked every part , we began the journey of assembling the code .

+The idea was simple , define every part's programm as a function and then we use in the code .

+1. avoiding opstacles :
+   We use a USB camera to recognize the colors red and green , and to give us information about the position of the opstacle so we can avoid it easely .
+2. Ultrasonics :
+   Three ultrasonics is all we need , we put one in the head of the robot to detict the distance in the front to avoid crashing into any thing in the field , the two other ultrasonics were put on the both sides left and right ,